MyDryDay/UoB_BC_React_Employee_Directory/README.md

 # React_Employee_Directory

   # Description
   A simple ReactJS application used to display specific data from a list of randomly generated users.
+The application can be found here: https://mydryday.github.io/UoB_BC_React_Employee_Directory/

   ## Contents
   Section                       | Description